huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

   That being said, you don't have to spend too much time on the theoretical aspects, but rather focus on the practical ones, namely:

-  - What time of model is [name of model]?
+  - What time of model is big_bird?
 BERT-like encoder-only model?
 GPT2-like decoder-only model?
 BART-like encoder-decoder model?
-  - What are the applications of [name of model]?
+  - What are the applications of big_bird?
 Text classification?
 Text generation?
 Seq2Seq tasks, *e.g.* summarization?
   - What is the novel feature of the model making it different from BERT or BART (if it's an encoder-decoder model)?
-  - Which of the already existing [🤗Transformers models](https://huggingface.co/transformers/#contents) is most similar to [name of model]?
+  - Which of the already existing [🤗Transformers models](https://huggingface.co/transformers/#contents) is most similar to big_bird?
   - What type of tokenizer is used?
 A sentence piece tokenizer?
 Word piece tokenizer?
 Is it the same tokenizer as used for BERT or BART?

- After you feel like you have gotten a good overview of the architecture of the model, you might want to write [name of hugging face teacher] for any questions you might have.
+ After you feel like you have gotten a good overview of the architecture of the model, you might want to write patrick for any questions you might have.
- This might include questions regarding the model's architecture, its attention layer, etc. [name of hugging face teacher] will be more than happy to help you.
+ This might include questions regarding the model's architecture, its attention layer, etc. patrick will be more than happy to help you.

 ### Additional resources